-Korean pickled radish (Ssam-Mu, 쌈무) is pickled Korean radish (a variety of daikon radish) slices in sweet tangy water.
-It is called “Ssam-Mu” because it’s mainly used to wrap food.
-(Ssam means wraps, Mu means radish).
+Korean pickled radish is Korean radish slices pickled in sweet, tangy water.
+It is called “Ssam-Mu (쌈무)” because it is mainly used to wrap food.
+(Ssam means wraps, Mu means radish.)

-The pickled radish is crunchy, sweet and tangy.
-It is very popular even to people who are not used to Korean food. – You will be surprised!
+The pickled radish is crunchy, sweet, and tangy.
+It is very popular even to people who are not used to Korean food. – You’ll be surprised!